2710 Monitoring Visits and Contacts

 2741 Provider Fraud

-• Intentional misstatement or concealment by the provider created a false impression.
+• intentional misstatement or concealment by the provider created a false impression; and

-• HHSC paid the provider based on the false impression, when the payment would not have been made if the truth had been known.
+• HHSC paid the provider based on a false impression, and the payment would not have been made if the truth had been known.

 • violating the contract or provider agreement.